-A fascinating northern city, where culture, liveliness and fun combine perfectly.
-The Norwegian capital will know how to conquer you thanks to its cosmopolitan and international character.
+Northern city of great charm, where culture, liveliness, fun combine to perfection.
+The Norwegian capital, will conquer you thanks to its cosmopolitan and international character.
 A place where everything works perfectly.

 A relatively small center, where there are no shortage of attractions and monuments.
 And, nature, to be the master.
 Oslo, the smallest of the European capitals, but, not for this reason, the least important.
 A "green" city, one of the most livable in the world.
 Have a good trip

 The presence of two international airports, distant between the 50 and the 110 km from the city, makes the Norwegian capital easily accessible.
 A third stop, Moss Rygge, is currently stopped.

 Oslo-Gardermoen is the main airport, located near the town of Ullensaker, about 50 km north of the capital.
 It is the hub of the Scandinavian Airlines System and the Norwegian Air Shuttle, and is one of the busiest airports in Northern Europe.